 Want to see more from Mevagissey?
 Click below to watch the harbour web came.

-If you’re looking for ideas on where to stay, use this map to find accommodation.
+If you’re looking for where to stay, use this interactive map to find accommodation.
 Scroll in for a better choice.

 We stayed here in the town of Mevagissey